Rhode Island Lighthouse History

 Range: None (2005)

-Nayatt Point Light and its dwelling were built in 1828.
-It was equipped with six lamps and reflectors.
-The light marked the channel between Nayatt Point and Conimicut Point.
+The first Nayatt Point Lighthouse, an octagonal brick tower faced with stone, was built in 1828, at the edge of a sandy beach.
+A stone wall was built to protect it from the water.
+It was equipped with six lamps and reflectors supplied by Charles Whitford of Newport.
+The lighthouse marked the channel between Nayatt Point and Conimicut Point.
 The tower was poorly constructed and was in need of constant repair.
+A five room stone keeper's dwelling was built near it.

-An 1855 storm damaged the light.
-A new light was constructed in 1856.
-The lights lamps and reflectors were replaced with a fourth order Fresnel lens in 1863.
+A new Nayatt Point Lighthouse was constructed in 1856.
+The light's lamps and reflectors were replaced with a fourth order Fresnel lens in 1863.

-In 1866 the Lighthouse Board received a petition from captains and ship owners asking them to close Nayatt Point Light and move its light to a stone beacon on the shoal off Conimicut Point.
-The Board agreed with the petition and closed Nayatt Point and moved its light to Conimicut Light, The new light didn't have any quarters for the keepers.
-Its keepers used the Nayatt Point Keepers dwelling until 1883.
+In 1866 the Lighthouse Board received a petition from captains and ship owners asking them to close Nayatt Point Lighthouse and move its light to a stone beacon on the shoal off Conimicut Point.
+The Board agreed with the petition and closed Nayatt Point lighthouse and moved its light to Conimicut Lighthouse, The new lighthouse didn't have any quarters for the keepers.
+Its keepers used the Nayatt Point Keepers dwelling until 1874, when a stone keeper's dwelling was built on a pier at Conimicut Point.
+The following year a large field of floating ice struck the pier and destroyed it and the keeper's dwelling.
+The keepers moved back to Nayatt Point and used it until 1883.

-The Nayatt Point Light and keeper's dwelling was sold in 1890 for $4,000.
-Over the years the keeper's dwelling has been added to and modified so much that it bears little resemblances to the original structure.
+Nayatt Point Lighthouse and keeper's dwelling were sold in 1890 for $4,500.
+Over the years the lighthouse and its keeper's dwelling has been added to and modified so much that it bears little resemblances to the original structure.
 In 1997 the house was put up for sale.
 The asking price was $1,275,000.